 strongDM uses Zero Trust Network Access (ZTNA) to enforce least privilege.
 This approach has helped companies like Better Mortgage access databases in a way that is both easier and more secure. strongDM provides Zero Trust as a service, enabling organizations of any size to implement a Zero Trust infrastructure.

 “For Zero Trust, strongDM is an amazing tool.
-BYOD, within the company, outside—wherever you need to go you can access the data in a secure way.” - Ali Kahn, CISO, Better
+BYOD, within the company, outside—wherever you need to go you can access the data in a secure way.” - Ali Khan, CISO, Better

 strongDM is Easy to Implement.

 strongDM provides native support to everything you're already using, so deployment is easy.